One Good Man Can Make A Difference

 His Legacy Lives On

-Jim Edgar’s legacy lasts far beyond his years as governor.
+Jim Edgar’s legacy extends far beyond his years as Governor of Illinois.

-He served as a Distinguished Fellow at the University of Illinois Institute of Government and Public Affairs and at the Harvard Kennedy School Institute of Politics.
+He served as a Distinguished Fellow at the University of Illinois Institute of Government and Public Affairs and at the Harvard Kennedy School Institute of Politics, where he shared his experience and insights with students and public officials.

-The Edgar Fellow Program stresses problem solving over politics, compromise over competition, and real solutions over personal grand-standing.
-Fellows are nominated across political and cultural boundaries, and learn to work together to achieve real change.
+The Edgar Fellows Program emphasized problem-solving over partisanship, compromise over competition, and meaningful solutions over personal grandstanding.
+Fellows were nominated from across political, geographic, and cultural lines and learned to work collaboratively to achieve real change.